 Industry News – FDA Safety Communication: Supplemental Measures to Enhance Duodenoscope Reprocessing

-News from the world of endoscopy has not been good recently, ailment with patients dying and being sickened after catching antibiotic resistant infections from inadequately cleaned endoscopes, malady especially duodenoscopes; even though the affected hospitals followed the manufacturer’s cleaning and reprocessing instructions.
+News from the world of endoscopy has not been good recently, with patients dying and being sickened after catching antibiotic resistant infections from inadequately cleaned endoscopes, especially duodenoscopes; even though the affected hospitals followed the manufacturer’s cleaning and reprocessing instructions.
 The problem arises because the complexity of the scope makes it very difficult to clean it properly and remove all potentially infectious material.
-As previously reported in this blog, clinic an FDA advisory committee made several recommendations on improving duodenoscope reprocessing, including sterilizing rather than just disinfecting endoscopes.
+An FDA advisory committee made several recommendations on improving duodenoscope reprocessing, including sterilizing rather than just disinfecting endoscopes.
 The FDA has now issued supplemental guidance on how to reduce the risk of disease transmission for ERCP endoscopes (side-viewing duodenoscopes).

 The FDA says that at a minimum it is essential that the manufacturers’ cleaning and reprocessing instructions be followed meticulously.
 Even doing this, some ‘scopes still remain contaminated and so the FDA recommends that those institutions that have the relevant capabilities introduce one or more of the following supplemental measures to reduce the chance of decontamination.